 - University Alumni Association

-- Resident Advisor room and/or board awards
+- Resident Advisor housing and/or dining awards

 - ROTC scholarships